 Aims & Scope

-Our mission in publishing the Journal is to enhance mental health and wellness by providing counseling students, counselors, supervisors, and counselor educators with open access to timely, relevant, peer-reviewed research and theory to support their ongoing development.
+Our mission in publishing the Michigan Journal of Counseling: Research, Theory, and Practice is to enhance mental health and wellness by providing diverse mental health professionals with open access to timely, relevant, peer-reviewed research and theory that is useful for their ongoing development.

 About the Michigan Counseling Association